Azure-Samples/azure-load-testing-samples/azure-cli-samples/create-run-test-yaml/README.md

 1. Create an Azure load testing resource
 1. Create a load test with load testing YAML config file
 1. Add app components to the test for monitoring
-1. Add server metrics for the above app component
+1. Add server metrics for the app component
 1. Run the test by creating a test run
 1. Download result files for the test run